Netcracker/KubeMarine/documentation/Troubleshooting.md

 Choose the number of replicas at your discretion.
 In addition to increasing the replicas, it is recommended to use anti-affinity rules to reassign all CoreDNS pods to each node without any duplicates.

-## Namespace with terminating CR/CRD cannot be deleted.
-Terminating CR/CRD cannot be deleted
+## Namespace With Terminating CR/CRD Cannot Be Deleted.
+Terminating CR/CRD Cannot Be Deleted

 **Symptoms**: A namespace containing a terminating `CustomResource` cannot be deleted, or simply `CustomResource` in some namespace hangs infinitely in the terminating status and cannot be deleted.